 Association of Licensed Battlefield Guides

 Attention Gettysburg history buffs!
-Join the Association of Licensed Battlefield Guides in our 12th year of the “Walks Through History” series.
-Enjoy a new program each Sunday as your Guide presents an in-depth look at a particular aspect of the Battle of Gettysburg.
+Join the Association of Licensed Battlefield Guides for our 12th year of the “Walks Through History” series.
+Enjoy the sunset as Guides present and in-depth look at a particular aspect of the battle.